michaelasocolof/michaelasocolof.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in the Department of Linguistics at McGill University.
+My research interests are primarily in computational linguistics, psycholinguistics, and theoretical syntax and semantics, and I approach research questions using a combination of computational modeling, experimental, and fieldwork methodologies.
+My dissertation focuses on formalizing compositionality using the information-theoretic framework of Partial Information Decomposition.